 The Nightingale is, by far, Kristin Hannah’s most famous novel.
 Published in 2017, it took the top spot on the New York Times bestseller list, was named the Wall Street Journal Book of the Year, and is being made into a major motion picture that will eventually stream on Netflix.

 This historical fiction work tells of Vianne Mauriac, who wishes her husband, Antoine, well as he heads to the frontlines of World War II.
-When the Germans requisition her home, she must do all she can to keep the family protected.
+When the Germans requisition her home, she must do all she can to protect the family.
 Her sister Isabelle joins the Resistance, adding an extra layer of drama to the work.
-You might be interested in exploring more historical fiction books, check out our round-up of the best Wilbur Smith books!
+You might want to explore more historical fiction books; check out our round-up of the best Wilbur Smith books!

 “If I have learned anything in this long life of mine, it is this: in love we find out who we want to be; in war we find out who we are.”